 Whether it’s to speed up the daily commute or to zip from home to the beach on the weekends without hassle, an electric scooter is the kind of essential grab-and-go vehicle that makes personal transport more seamless.
-Given demand for e-scooters has skyrocketed in previous years, now is good a time as any to get acquainted with the best electric scooters for 2024 before you make the investment.
+Given demand for e-scooters has skyrocketed in previous years, now is a good time to get acquainted with the best electric scooters before you make the investment.

 As popularity rises, more brands are getting involved in the electric scooter market, and they’re starting to make more practical adult-sized scooters that can zip up to a top speed of — no joke — 121 km/h.
 Although from a regular city-purposed e-scooter, you should expect around the 25-30 km/h mark.